 Can you invest in carbon credits?
 A complete 2026 guide

-Carbon credits are increasingly discussed as an alternative asset class — driven by growing corporate demand, tightening supply in compliance markets, and the emergence of new financial products offering exposure.
-Here is how the market works as an investment, what your options are, and why it is mo
+Carbon credits are increasingly discussed as an alternative asset class, driven by corporate demand, regulated carbon markets and new financial products offering exposure.

 Financial information only

-Carbon credits are increasingly discussed as an alternative asset class — driven by growing corporate demand, tightening supply in compliance markets, and the emergence of new financial products offering exposure.
+Carbon credits are increasingly discussed as an alternative asset class, driven by corporate demand, regulated carbon markets and new financial products offering exposure.
 Here is how the market works as an investment, what your options are, and why it is more complicated than most coverage suggests.

 Two very different markets

-Before discussing carbon as an investment, it is important to separate the two markets.
-Compliance market allowances — EU ETS allowances (EUAs), UK ETS allowances (UKAs) — are regulated instruments traded by covered industries and financial participants.
-Voluntary carbon credits — VCS credits, Gold Standard credits, Puro.earth CORCs — are purchased by companies and individuals to offset emissions voluntarily.
+Before discussing carbon as an investment, separate the two markets.
+Compliance market allowances, such as EU ETS (European Union Emissions Trading System) allowances and UK ETS (UK Emissions Trading Scheme) allowances, are regulated instruments traded by covered industries and financial participants.
+Voluntary carbon credits, such as VCS (Verified Carbon Standard) credits, Gold Standard credits and engineered removal credits, are usually purchased by companies and individuals to offset emissions voluntarily.

 These markets have different characteristics, different participants, and different investment dynamics.
 Most retail investor access products focus on compliance market exposure, particularly the EU ETS.